softworkz/emby-wiki/Emby-Connect.md

 * Pin code sign in (designed for TV apps)
 * Traditional username/password sign in (designed for mobile, tablet and desktop apps)

+### Login with username & password

+Send a POST to https://connect.emby.media/service/user/authenticate

+The content type should be application/json, and here is an example structure:

+`{
+                    nameOrEmail: username,
+                    rawpw: password
+                }`